 The concept of halal is one of the most important aspects of Islam.
 Muslims prefer halal food and skincare products as part of their religious requirements.
 Allah rewards a Muslin every time he submits to His commands.
 The act of consciously choosing halal products is a virtue and a source of earning good deeds for Muslims.
 Even non-Muslims can benefit from halal products.
 These products adhere to the highest levels of cleanliness from the manufacturing stage until the packaging of the material.

 The list on the package does not mention all ingredients.
 Confirmation of the halal status of any product requires careful planning and an extensive audit of the manufacturing practices.
 Only a halal certification agency can do that.
 As a consumer, a halal certified label should help you identify the right product for your skincare.
-Find out about halal skin care products here.
+Black Paint took 3 years to go through the process of Halal Certification in Japan.
+It was tedious but the high standards to meet in Japan’s certification authority ensures that our Halal products exceeds the expectation of our Muslim users.